SilasVM/GitKit2/README.md

 #### Topic 2 Instructor To-Do List

+1. Download the [Activity 2 document](./materials/activities/2-A-WorkingLocallyAndUpstreaming.docx?raw=true) that will be distributed to students and edit it as follows:
+   - Retain the highlighted sections for the KitClient your students are using and remove those for the KitClient they are not using.
+     - Retain the green highlighted sections if you are using the Linux KitClient.
+     - Retain the fuchsia highlighted sections if you are using the VSCode KitClient.
-1. Prior to this class period it is not required but may be a good idea to ensure that each student has claimed and been assigned a ticket in the issue tracker.
+2. Prior to this class period it is not required but may be a good idea to ensure that each student has claimed and been assigned a ticket in the issue tracker.
 Some student may have tried to claim an issue but not been assigned it due to a race condition with other students, or they may not have used _exactly_ the right phrase in their comment.
 In the latter case, the instructor might reply to the errant comment in the issue tracker and suggest that the student try again.

 #### Topic 2 Activity Notes